MyStackOverflows/COSC_310_Individual_Project/README.md

 ### New feature(s) implemented in Individual Project:
  - Ability to view images based on product name and web-scraped google image results (new UI window added for the feature above, look for information on 'ImageUI' above)
+ - This is combined with a caching feature which makes sure only 1 API call and image download cycle is required for each product, meaning that it's only slow to show images for a product the first time for that product

 ### New APIs and libraries used in Individual Project:
  - [zenserp](https://zenserp.com) for querying google images and getting JSON response